Japanese Knotweed

 By adding value to this abundant source of raw material located in 45 countries, connected and circular production systems can emerge, reframing attitudes surrounding this species as well as promoting more resilient and self-sufficient production models and cities.

 Each part of the plant (peduncle, stem, leaf, rhizome) was explored individually and different making processes were used to discover what material qualities could be used from the plant.
 After its deconstruction, all residues and leftovers were repurposed into another making process creating a circular and zero-waste production system.
-In this way, through an investigative process, the plant proved to be an invaluable local source of raw material for a range of industries such as, textile, fashion, product, built environment, paper mill, food and homeopathic medicine.
-Within zero-waste design system of making materials, what is considered waste for an industry can be an ingredient for another.
+In this way, through an investigative process, the plant proved to be an invaluable local source of raw material for a range of industries such as textile, fashion, product, built environment, paper mill, food and homeopathic medicine.
+Within the zero-waste design system of making materials, what is considered waste for one industry can be an ingredient for another.

-Information submitted by the maker and edited by the Future Materials Bank.
+Text submitted by the maker and edited by the Future Materials Bank.
+For information about reproducing (a part of) this text, please contact the maker.

 Ingredients